firesim/firesim/docs/Advanced-Usage/Debugging/RTL-Simulation.rst

 Target-Level Simulation
 --------------------------

-This is described in :ref:`target-level-simulation`, as part of the *Developing New Devices* tutorial.
+This is described in the documentation for `Chipyard <https://chipyard.readthedocs.io/en/latest/Simulation/Software-RTL-Simulators.html>`_.

 MIDAS-Level Simulation
 ------------------------